proof88/PGE/PGE/PRRE/docpages/internal/menu-03-Visibility.md

 \subsubsection bvh BVH: Bounding Volume Hierarchy

-TODO PURE engine does not support this.
+PURE engine does not support this.
 The bounding volumes of objects are put in a hierarchical tree.
 With the help of an octree, we can easily build the hierarchy.
 First insert the objects into the octree as described earlier.